keithbrown/bridgepoint/src/org.xtuml.bp.doc/Reference/MASL/MASLConversionGuide/MASLConversionGuide.md

 and after selecting the button next to desired editor, __&lt;click&gt; OK__ to close the window.

-#### Accessing Service Domains (TODO - move)

-To access shared implementations from service domains the modeler must create a dependency to the `<other domain>.int` file or a folder containing one or more `<other domain>.int` files in the local project's [Dependencies project preferences](../../UserInterface/xtUMLModeling/Preferences/ProjDependencies.html).

-When a folder dependency is specified, all MASL `*.int` files directly under the folder are parsed as part of the local project's validation process.

 #### 5.4.3 Inter-Project References and MASL

 The MASL-xtUML idiom uses Inter-Project References (IPRs) to provide system-wide scope to